ailisp/flute/README.md

 ```lisp
 (element-string element)
 ```
-To generate that and write to file, just create a stream, then `(write element :stream stream)` or `(write element :stream stream :pretty nil)`
+To generate that and write to file, just create a stream, then `(write element :stream stream)` for human or `(write element :stream stream :pretty nil)` for production.

 ## H macro
 If you don't want to import all the symbols, you can use the `h` macro: